 The problem in a rage disorder isn’t the fact that anger exists.
 The problem is that the anger is stuck in a feedback loop that needs to be resolved so that the anger can get back to its regular work!

 What I notice about raging people is that their boundaries are totally permeable; absolutely everything gets to them.
 Therefore, their anger, which exists to help them strengthen their boundaries, is continually evoked.
 Their anger constantly, regularly, and dependably arises, but because they don’t understand how to complete the actions anger requests of them, their anger will become trapped in a feedback loop.

 We all require healthy boundaries.
 Healthy anger will help us create and restore those boundaries.
 But in the case of a rage disorder, the feedback problem has to be dealt with first.

 So the answer to the question How much emotion is too much? is the same for any of the emotions: If the emotion appears constantly or repetitively, and you can’t get it to resolve, that’s too much.
 That emotion is out of balance, and you need to attend to it so that your emotions can get back to their regular work!

-Because emotions are so powerful, a repetitive state can throw your chemistry out of whack, so attending to that emotion may require therapy, antidepressants (in cases of repetitive rage, anxiety, or depression), anti-anxiety meds, or a change in your lifestyle so that you can work your way back to health.
+Because emotions are so powerful, a repetitive state can throw your chemistry out of balance, so attending to that emotion may require therapy, antidepressants (in cases of repetitive rage, anxiety, or depression), anti-anxiety meds, or a change in your lifestyle with exercise so that you can work your way back to health.

 You can also study the emotion that got out of balance in you, and wow, it will tell you amazing things about yourself, your family, and the world around you.